 Private landlords in Germany: Social situations, positioning, and courses of action

-As the largest group of housing providers in Germany, it is surprising that there is little known about small-scale landlords and landladies, even in times of heated public debate on rising rents and their social consequences, including inequality dynamics.
-This study aims to address this gap in knowledge by exploring the settings, motives, challenges and attitudes that characterise landlords in their respective social situation.
+As the largest group of providers on the German rental housing market, very little is known about private landlords and landladies – even in times of heated public debates on rising rents and their social consequences including inequality dynamics.

 Brief description